 On the other hand, if you want to know more about your pet, you should consider getting an adult cat.
 They typically are calmer and less mischievous, according to the Humane Society.
 Cats that are at least a year old will show you what they are like when you first meet them.
 For example, if you visit a shelter to adopt a cat, spend some time seeing which cats come to you and which are unimpressed by your presence.
 If you want a mellow cat, look for one that will allow you to pick it up and pet it; it’s even better if it purrs when you do.

 If you opt for a purebred cat, do some research into their dispositions.
 Some breeds, like Persians, are known for being laid-back and lazy.
 Other breeds, such as Bengals, are very active, and Siamese cats are very talkative.
-For more information about the most popular cat breeds, check out this article from The Spruce.
 You also should know whether you want a cat with short or long fur.
 Keep in mind that you will need to spend more time grooming long-haired cats and that yours may need to visit a groomer for proper care.

 2. Prepare Your Home for Your New Cat